trskop/grimoire/articles/2020-10-11-configure-services-with-dhall.markdown

 *   `--print-config-type`{.bash} is a very useful way of querying the `EXECUTABLE` it self to tell us what it's configuration looks like.
-There's nothing easier than running `EXECUTABLE --print-config-type`, saving it into a file, and then writing the config file based on it.
+There's nothing easier than running `EXECUTABLE --print-config-type`{.bash}, saving it into a file, and then writing the config file based on it.

 Something that should be noted about the following calling convention: